CiaranMcDonaldCS/resova-intelligence-v3/OPTIONAL_DATA_HANDLING.md

 Our current implementation with reviews, vouchers, and abandoned carts already follows this pattern perfectly.
 Future optional APIs should use the same approach.

 **Remember:** An operator without reviews can still get tremendous value from revenue analytics, customer intelligence, and capacity insights.
-Missing data is not a failure - it's an opportunity to suggest features they could enable.